UPDATE: Here is the link to the presentation on Channel 9

 So here we go.
 This is a simple three-step process.
 First, you export the data out of Yammer, then massage the data (this is the longest step), and finally, you import it into analytic and display tools.
 The tools used were: Power BI in Excel, Power Query (formerly Data Explorer), PowerPivot, Power View, and Power Map.
 With all that power, it must be easy, right?

-If you want more detailed information and haven’t clicked the link up there, do that.
+If you want more detailed information and haven’t clicked the link up there, do that, or contact us.